ShinYwings/SingleHDR-tf2/README.md

 # Note

-- Most pretrained weight provided from [ofiicial git repository](https://github.com/alex04072000/SingleHDR) can be used in this code.
+- Most pretrained weight provided from [the ofiicial git repository](https://github.com/alex04072000/SingleHDR) can be used in this code.
   > Not support loading "crf-net_v2.npy" in linearization_net.

 - I have modified some original codes that do not match the paper's description or are potentially error-prone.